kobenguyent/codeceptjs-testrail/.github/CONTRIBUTING.md

 ```sh
 npm run acceptance_test
 ```
-Note: please check the db.json after the tests execution to not commit any changes.
+Note: please check the db.json after the test execution to not commit any changes.